 Air Force Academy is a somewhat small town located in the state of Colorado.
 With a population of 7,074 people and two constituent neighborhoods, Air Force Academy is the 63rd largest community in Colorado.

-The education level of Air Force Academy citizens is substantially higher than the typical US community, as 31.63% of adults in Air Force Academy have at least a bachelor's degree.
+The education level of Air Force Academy citizens is a little higher than the average for US cities and towns: 24.76% of adults in Air Force Academy have at least a bachelor's degree.

-Air Force Academy is a somewhat ethnically-diverse town.
+Air Force Academy is a very ethnically-diverse town.
 The people who call Air Force Academy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Air Force Academy residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Air Force Academy include Irish, English, Hungarian, and Italian.
+Important ancestries of people in Air Force Academy include Irish, English, Italian, and Scottish.

 The most common language spoken in Air Force Academy is English.
 Other important languages spoken here include Spanish and Korean.